msurbano/VISCoPro/README.md

 ![image](https://github.com/msurbano/VISCoPro/assets/92515344/35a66402-31cd-4410-8c98-e85942fbd2ad)

-8. In addition to the data flow, if we want to know in which type of document this bottleneck occurs, we can add this grouping to the Data Context page by adding a new manipulation action (*+ Number of manipulation actions*).

-9. In addition to the data flow, if we want to know in which type of document this bottleneck occurs, we can add this grouping on the ***Data Context*** page by adding a new manipulation action (*+ Number of manipulation actions*) to group by all values of the *case:Document Type* attribute.
+8. In addition to the data flow, if we want to know in which type of document this bottleneck occurs, we can add this grouping on the ***Data Context*** page by adding a new manipulation action (*+ Number of manipulation actions*) to group by all values of the *case:Document Type* attribute.
 In this way, we obtain all the possible pairs of combinations between the two attributes (*case:Item Category* and *case:Document Type*).

 ![image](https://github.com/msurbano/VISCoPro/assets/92515344/66de6829-3d16-44e6-9551-aa2216898ba6)